Last revision: 25/03/2023

 This is a letter asking an employer for parental leave.

 This letter can be used for any situation in which parental leave is being requested.
-In Australia, all employees who have worked for their employer for at least 12 months are eligible for parental leave.
+In Australia, all employees who have worked for their employer for at least 12 months may be eligible for parental leave.
+This may include casual employees, provided that they have been working for their employer on a regular and systematic basis for at least 12 months, and have a reasonable expectation that they would have continued to work for the employer on a regular and systematic basis, had it not been for the birth of their child.
 Parental leave may be requested by an employee who is pregnant, by an employee whose spouse or de facto partner is pregnant, or by an employee who is proposing to adopt a child.
 Some parents may also be eligible for paid parental leave under the Australian Government Paid Parental Leave scheme.
 Further information is available from the Fair Work Ombudsman.

 How to use this document

 This letter formalises a request for parental leave off to an employer.
 Whether or not verbal approval has already been given, it is still important to make sure the official request is in writing.